FAYCAL-EL/UnitySpace/README.md

 # UnitySpace
-welcome to UnitySpace App, your option number one for a better colaboration with your team.
+welcome to UnitySpace App, your option number one for a better collaboration with your team.